jeperi/evelscan/README.md

 ## Is my character's name transmitted somewhere?

-Simply put, yes - but not immediately.
+Simply put, yes.
 It's part of the local chat's contact list and is therefore analyzed as well.

 However, it's not singled out in a way that's easy to distinguish.
+In fact, querying information about every other character but yours in a system would be a much more obvious way to broadcast your identity.
+If you know who are actually in Jita, it's easy to see whose name is missing from the query.

 Requests are also cached locally.
-Your name is therefore transmitted to the server only once per session, making it hard to determine which character belongs to the person querying the data.
+Your name is therefore transmitted to the server only once per session (per hour), making it hard to determine which character belongs to the person querying the data.

-Note that removing the name from the list would also make it possible to identify you: if you know who's actually in Jita, it's easy to see whose name is missing from the query.
-Why does the program connect to the server in startup?
+## Why does the program connect to the server in startup?

 It's implemented mostly for future use, such as update notifications.

 No personally identifiable information is purposefully leaked.
-The connection consists of a single GET request with no headers apart from the default ones jQuery kindly provides us.
-You can do the same with your browser by going to http://51.15.49.79/test.
+The connection consists of a single GET request with no headers apart from the default ones jQuery kindly provides us, alongside the current version used.

 ## What information is transmitted?